remiroazocar/Gcomp_indirect_comparisons_simstudy/README.md

 * `doSNOW 1.0.18` used in combination with `foreach()` to start up local clusters that distribute parallel tasks to different cores
 * `dplyr 1.0.2` for data manipulation
+* `ggplot2 3.3.2` to plot the simulation study results (Figures 2-4 in the article)
+* `gridExtra 2.3` to plot the simulation study results (Figures 2-4 in the article)
 * `MASS 7.3.51.5` to simulate correlated covariates in the data-generating process for the simulation study, drawing from a multivariate normal distribution
 * `parallel 3.6.3` to detect the number of CPU cores
 * `rstanarm 2.21.1` for fitting outcome regressions and drawing outcomes from their posterior predictive distribution in Bayesian parametric G-computation.